 What Does It Cost?

-A pair of these friendship lamps is $188, including ongoing discounts.
+Find out about our prices here.
 Shipping is free within the United States and you can place multiple orders for shipping to different locations.
 International shipping costs are calculated based on the shipping address.

 How Do I Install It?